Skip to content

 Is your toddler ready?
 (Answer first)

-Most children are ready for a pillow and blanket after age two, once they’ve transitioned out of the crib and can move safely in bed.
-Signs include asking for a pillow, tucking under your blanket, or cuddling a rolled blanket under the head.
+Most children are ready to transition to a toddler bed after age two, once they’ve transitioned out of the crib and can move safely in bed.
+Signs include asking for a pillow or showing interest in tucking under your blanket.

 Readiness isn’t just about age; it’s about behavior and environment.
 If your toddler is happily sleeping flat, you can wait.
-When they start propping their head or requesting a blanket, introduce these items one at a time and keep the rest of the sleep space minimal.
+When they start requesting more cozy sleep items, introduce these one at a time and keep the rest of the sleep space minimal.
 For broader context on timing the bed switch, see Sleep Foundation: When to Transition to a Toddler Bed.

 A wooden frame displays toddler bedding with a low pillow and breathable blanket to illustrate a developmentally ready setup.